2025 New York Giants season: Week 1: at Washington Commanders

 The Giants failed to score a touchdown in Week 1 for the third consecutive season, becoming the first team to do so since the Detroit Lions from 1940-1942.
 Left tackle Andrew Thomas was ruled out prior to the game due to his foot injury that sidelined him for most of the previous season, and his absence was felt as Russell Wilson was under duress the entire afternoon.
 The Giants' run game was also stymied all day, only gaining 74 yards on the ground compared to the Commanders' 220.

 The Giants ran a total of 13 plays in goal-to-go range and were unable to punch it in at any point.
-This marked the first time since 1979 that the Giants failed to score a touchdown in an away game against Washington as well as the first time the Giants lost three or more games in a row to Washington since losing four straight against them from 1998-2000.
+This marked the first time since 1979 that the Giants failed to score a touchdown in an away game against the Commanders as well as the first time the Giants lost three or more games in a row to the Commanders since losing four straight against them from 1998-2000.
 In addition, this was the Giants' 7th consecutive divisional loss.
+Also with the loss, the Giants started 0-1 for the third straight year in a row and eighth time in nine seasons.